hencho108/zettl/README.md

 will create a new note in the "meetings/xyz-project" folder named according to $DEFAULT_NOTE_NAME_FORMAT (date of today by default".

 #### Output
 The function will create a new note with the default format if the file at the specified <notepath> does not exist.
 If the file exists, the function will not make any changes to it.
-After the file has been created or checked, the function will open the file in the text editor specified by the $EDITOR environment variable.
+After the file has been created or checked, the function will open the file in the text editor specified by the $Z_EDITOR environment variable.

 #### Environment variables
 The following environment variables can be set to configure the behavior of the command: